jones58/LondonBrutalistMap/README.md

 ## To do:

+Index page

 - order by name
 - order by date
 - shuffle button
+- search
+- back to top floating button/fixed footer
+- visited state on building index.

+Game

 - Game where you guess building on picture.

+About page

+- make more interesting

+Sitewide

 - Add realtext pro as font.
 - Make suggestions button maybe
-- favicon, same as brutalist map.
 - Use state management - like Redux or Zustand maybe.
 - use React libraries: https://www.freecodecamp.org/news/react-libraries-to-use-in-your-projects/?trk=feed_main-feed-card_feed-article-content maybe.
 - load images quicker on vercel.
-- back to top button in footer/ maybe just on index page.

-  - view on github and visited at bottom like on brutalist map.
+- view on github and visited at bottom/footer like on brutalist map.

 - Brutalist map move over when done other features
   - see to do list in that repo